dpla-attic/Metadata-Analysis-Workshop/Metadata_Harvest.md

 (venv) $
 ```

-We now want to install all the Python scripts library requirements to this virtual environment. _Note: you should only ever have to run this command once when you start and then whenever there are updates to the scripts._ Type `pip install -r metadataQA/requirements.txt` (use tab to autocomplete filenames & confirm you're in the right repository!):
+We now want to install all the Python scripts library requirements to this virtual environment. _Note: you should only ever have to run this command once when you start and, after that, only when there are updates to the scripts._ Type `pip install -r metadataQA/requirements.txt` (use tab to autocomplete filenames & confirm you're in the right repository!):

 ```bash
 (venv)$ pip install -r metadataQA/requirements.txt